Riot Games will launch Wild Rift esports tournament in late 2021

 Other big events

-Other events include the Valorant Stage 3 Masters event, which will increase in size with 16 teams in attendance.
+Other events include the Valorant Stage 3 Masters, which will have a larger field of 16 teams.
 It will take place from September 9 to September 19.
 The winner of Masters: Berlin will automatically qualify into Valorant Champions where a single team will be crowned the best Valorant team of 2021.
 HyperX will sponsor that event as a keyboard and mouse partner.
 Other Riot partners include Spotify and Verizon.
 More than 2,000 teams have participated in qualifying events.

-Cisco will be providing the network supporting MSI in Iceland and Riot Games’ production centers in Berlin and Los Angeles.
-For the first time, pro teams at MSI will be able to practice from the comfort of their hotel rooms on the same high-performance servers at ultra low ping.

 Riot is also launching a new podcast that will be available exclusively on Spotify that will cover trending LoL Esports news from around the world.
 The episodes will be hosted by Riot Games personalities and will drop weekly throughout the year.